 Wondering about how you can infuse your food with CBD?
 Cooking with CBD can be a fun new adventure on your cannabis journey.
-Not only does it make CBD consumption utterly hassle free, it also lets you add a fun flair to any dinner.
+Not only does it make CBD consumption utterly hassle-free, but it also lets you add a fun flair to any dinner.

 Ready to get cooking?
 Read on!
 In this article, we’ll discuss the trends around cooking with marijuana, why you should consider cooking with CBD, and exactly how you can go about it.
-We’ll also go over some of the CBD effects and benefits of CBD so you can better understand why you should even bother with CBD in the first place.
+We’ll also go over some of the CBD effects so you can better understand why you should even bother with CBD in the first place.

 Why Cook With CBD?

-Why should you cook with CBD?
-Why not just vape it, use it as a muscle rub or cream, take it in pill form, or even ingest it sub lingually?
-Why bother with adding it to your favorite recipes at all?
+Should you really cook with CBD?
+How about to just vape it, use it as a muscle rub or cream, take it in pill form, or even ingest it sublingually?

 Well, for one, it’s sometimes fun to just switch up your routine.
 Everything gets old after a while.
 That’s why doing something different to liven up your life can be good for you and your health.